SiBMs58/UA-AI-Labs/gradedProjects/Project1/report.md

 ## Adversarial Search - Discuss evaluation function

-**Describe your evaluation function for question 4:**
-- Our **evaluation function** takes the following into account:
+Our **evaluation function** takes the following into account:

 - **Avoid ghosts:**
   We look at where the ghosts are and compute their distances.
   - If a ghost is **scared**, we approach it, increasing the score proportionally (taking the timer into account responsively).
   - If a ghost is **not scared**, we stay away, decreasing the score proportionally to how close the ghost is (the closer it is, the stronger the penalty).
   - If a ghost is at the same position as Pacman (distance = 0), we immediately return `-∞` to avoid suicidal moves.

 - **Eat food:**
   Pacman is rewarded for being close to food pellets.
 The closer he is to the nearest food, the higher the score.

 - **Eat capsules:**
   Similar to food, Pacman is rewarded for being closer to power capsules.

 - **Trade-off — Eating food vs. chasing ghosts:**
   We compute which option will yield a higher overall score and prioritize that action.
 If a scared ghost is reachable within the remaining timer window, chasing it is more profitable; otherwise, Pacman focuses on clearing food efficiently.

 ---